 Virginia Follows Contributory Negligence

 Virginia is one of the small handful of jurisdictions that continues to follow the common law rule of strict contributory negligence.
-Under strict contributory negligence, if the plaintiff’s own negligent actions contribute in any way to his or her injuries then they are fully barred from brining a claim for medical malpractice.
+Under strict contributory negligence, if the plaintiff’s own negligent actions contribute to their injuries, they are entirely barred from bringing a claim for medical malpractice.
 This is true even if the plaintiff is only found to be 5% at fault.

-Under a comparative negligence standard, the plaintiff damages are simply reduced by the percentage share of their contributory negligence.
+Under a comparative negligence standard, the plaintiff’s damages are simply reduced by the percentage share of their contributory negligence.
 So if the plaintiff is 5% at fault, their damages would be reduced by 5%.
-In contributory negligence states like Virginia, however, if the plaintiff is 5% at fault they are not entitled to any damages at all.
+In contributory negligence states like Virginia, however, if the plaintiff is 5% at fault, they are not entitled to any damages.

 Virginia’s Cap on Medical Malpractice Damages

-Virginia’s statutory cap on medical malpractice damages is particularly harsh compared to other states because it is a universal cap that applies to all type or categories of damages.
-Other states, such as Maryland, have caps on medical malpractice damages but they only apply to damages awarded for mental pain & suffering with no limit on economic damages.
+Virginia’s statutory cap on medical malpractice damages is particularly harsh compared to other states because it is a universal cap that applies to all types or categories of damages.
+Other states, such as Maryland, have caps on medical malpractice damages, but they only apply to damages awarded for mental pain & suffering with no limit on economic damages.
 Virginia’s cap applies to all damages (both economic and pain & suffering).
-This means that $2.5 million is the total maximum amount that a malpractice plaintiff can get in Virginia.
+This means that $2.6 million is the maximum amount a malpractice plaintiff can get in Virginia.

 Informed Consent Law in Virginia

 Under Virginia law, informed consent is considered a fundamental aspect of the doctor-patient relationship.
-In order for a healthcare provider to obtain informed consent, the patient must be provided with information about the procedure or treatment in a manner that the patient can understand.
-The healthcare provider must also take steps to ensure that the patient is aware of the risks, benefits, and alternatives associated with the procedure or treatment, and that the patient has had an opportunity to ask any questions and receive answers.
+For a healthcare provider to obtain informed consent, the patient must be provided with information about the procedure or treatment in a manner that the patient can understand.
+The healthcare provider must also ensure that the patient is aware of the risks, benefits, and alternatives associated with the procedure or treatment and that the patient has had an opportunity to ask any questions and receive answers.

-An informed consent claim in Virgina involves two prongs.
+An informed consent claim in Virginia involves two prongs.
 First, the plaintiff must prove that the disclosure was deficient.
-Second, the plaintiff must who that the patient would not have undergone the procedure if properly apprised of risks and alternatives.
+Second, the plaintiff must prove that the patient would not have undergone the procedure if properly apprised of risks and alternatives.

 Five Elements

-- a reasonable medical practitioner would have disclosed to the patient about the reasonably foreseeable risks incident to the proposed diagnosis or treatment; and
+1. a reasonable medical practitioner would have disclosed to the patient the reasonably foreseeable risks incident to the proposed diagnosis or treatment; and

-- had all the reasonably foreseeable risks been disclosed to the patient, as well as the risks of failing to proceed with the proposed treatment, that the plaintiff would not have consented to the proposed … treatment; and
+3. had all the reasonably foreseeable risks been disclosed to the patient, as well as the risks of failing to proceed with the proposed treatment, the plaintiff would not have consented to the proposed … treatment; and

-- the injury to the patient is measurably greater than the injury that would have occurred if the patient had been fully informed and had chosen to prevent the treatment or diagnosis by refusing to consent.
+5. the injury to the patient is measurably more significant than the injury that would have occurred if the patient had been fully informed and had chosen to prevent the treatment or diagnosis by refusing to consent.

 All Treatment Covered

 In Virginia, informed consent is required for all medical procedures, including surgeries, diagnostic tests, and medication administration.
-In order to be considered informed, a patient’s consent must be voluntary, meaning that the patient must not be under duress or coercion when making the decision.
-The patient must also be competent, meaning that the patient has the capacity to understand the information provided and to make an informed decision.
+To be considered informed, a patient’s consent must be voluntary, meaning that the patient must not be under duress or coercion when making the decision.
+The patient must also be competent, meaning that the patient can understand the information provided and make an informed decision.

 Exception to Informed Consent Requirement

 There are several exceptions to the requirement for informed consent in Virginia.
-The biggest exception is emergencies where the patient is unable to provide consent, or where the doctor reasonabley believes that seeking consent would significantly harm the patient’s health.
+The most significant exception is emergencies where the patient cannot provide consent or the doctor reasonably believes that seeking consent would significantly harm the patient’s health.
 In these situations, the healthcare provider may provide treatment without obtaining informed consent, but must document the reasons for not obtaining consent and make a reasonable effort to obtain consent as soon as possible.

 Expert Witness Requirement